Published on 3 Mar 2026

 Several years ago, I created Material Line Icons, which are a set of animated icons based on Material Design.

-Later, in 2024 I wrote a script to automate the process, which made it much faster to create new icons and made animations more consistent.
+Initially, all icons were coded by hand, which was a very time consuming process.
+Later, in 2024 I wrote a first script to automate the process, which made it much faster to create new icons and made animations more consistent.

-Switching to CSS animations
+Experimenting with CSS animations

 SVG animations have several limitations: